kristinewong4/filmfeel/README.md

 # FilmFeel

-FilmFeel recommends movies by *feeling* instead of genre or keyword.
-Describe a mood — "a rainy city night," "quietly devastating," "strange and dreamlike" — and it returns the films that match that atmosphere, each with a short, spoiler-free explanation of why it fits.
+FilmFeel recommends movies by _feeling_ instead of genre or keyword.
+Describe a mood (ex.: "a rainy city night," "quietly devastating," "strange and dreamlike") and it returns the films that match that atmosphere, each with a short, spoiler-free explanation of why it fits.

 ## How it works